 AMC has proudly partnered with the Autism Society to offer sensory friendly movie experiences.
 During these events, the lights are on, the sound is lowered and kids can move about the theatre as needed.
 The films take place 2nd and 4th Tuesday and Saturday and include new releases such as Boss Baby, Smurfs and Guardians of the Galaxy Vol. 2.
 Check your local AMC for times and details.

 Sky Zones throughout NJ offer a program called Sky Zone Cares which is open jump for kids with special needs.
 To address sensory needs, the sound is lowered and the staff to jumper ratio is increased.
 The amount of jumpers is also limited which decreases the stress of large crowds.
 Check your local Sky Zone for dates and times.

 Throughout the year, the Garden State Discovery Museum opens it doors to kids with sensory needs.
 During Open Arms night families can explore the museum while interacting with other families with children on the autism spectrum.
 This event is FREE and does not require pre-registration.
-The next Open Arms event is will be announced soon.
+The next Open Arms events will be November 12.